Former Judge of the Supreme Court of India

-In M. Siddiq v Mahant Suresh Das, Nazeer J was on the three-judge bench hearing an appeal to the Ayodhya title dispute.
+In M. Siddiq v Mahant Suresh Das(2019), Justice Nazeer was on the three-judge bench hearing an appeal to the Ayodhya title dispute.
 He dissented from the majority and stated that a Constitution Bench must review the court’s earlier decision that a mosque is not an essential feature of Islam.

-Nazeer J was the only Muslim on the multi-faith bench deciding the constitutional validity of Triple Talaq in Shayara Bano v Union of India.
-Nazeer J and then Chief Justice Khehar dissented to uphold the constitutionality of Triple Talaq.
+Justice Nazeer was the only Muslim on the multi-faith bench deciding the constitutional validity of Triple Talaq in Shayara Bano v Union of India(2017).
+Justice Nazeer and then Chief Justice Khehar dissented to uphold the constitutionality of Triple Talaq.
 They concluded that the Parliament, not the Supreme Court, held the authority to strike it down.
 Accordingly, they directed the Parliament to draft a law on Triple Talaq and proposed placing an injunction on it for six months until the Parliament’s decision.

-Nazeer J was a member of the nine-judge Supreme Court bench that unanimously declared privacy as a fundamental right in Justice K. S. Puttaswamy v Union of India.
-The bench held that privacy is integral to the right to life with dignity under Article 21 of the Constitution.
+Justice Nazeer was a member of the nine-judge Supreme Court bench that unanimously declared privacy as a fundamental right in Justice K. S. Puttaswamy v Union of India(2017) The bench held that privacy is integral to the right to life with dignity under Article 21 of the Constitution.